etng/fabric_tasks/README.md

-fabric_tasks
+Fabric Tasks
 ============

-A collection of tasks using Fabric and fabtools
+A collection of tasks using Fabric and fabtools.